kylemathias/Component-Document-Maker/README.md

 ## Using <a name="paragraph1"></a>
-Currently this extention works on our Review/Stage site only.
+Currently this extension works on our Review/Stage site only.
 Limiting the extesion to only Review/Stage provides  content continuity between content authors.

 ### On Review <a name="subparagraph1"></a>